-Members of our school community support the values expressed in the BC Human Rights Code, respecting the rights of all individuals in accordance with the law - prohibiting discrimination based on race, color, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender, sexual orientation, gender identity/expression, or age.
+Members of our school community support the values expressed in the BC Human Rights Code, respecting the rights of all individuals in accordance with the law - prohibiting discrimination based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender, sexual orientation, gender identity/ expression, or age.
+Individuals have the right to be treated with respect and the responsibility to treat others with respect.